Comin' Atcha! (album)

-Comin' Atcha! is the debut album by English girl group Cleopatra, released on 30 June 1998 by WEA.
+Comin' Atcha! is the debut album by British girl group Cleopatra, released on 30 June 1998 by WEA.
 The album reached number 20 on the UK Albums Chart and has been certified Silver in the UK by the BPI.
-From the album came the singles "Cleopatra's Theme", "Life Ain't Easy", "A Touch of Love" and a cover of The Jackson 5's "I Want You Back".
+From the album came the singles "Cleopatra's Theme", "Life Ain't Easy", "A Touch of Love" and a cover of The Jackson 5's "I Want You Back" titled 'Don't Suffer in Silence'.

 On 28 December 2004, Comin' Atcha! was digitally reissued.

 Writing

 The album was largely written by lead singer Cleo Higgins, who had written some of the songs while as young as 9 years old.
 It was recorded when Cleo was only 14 years old.
 When the original demos were recorded they were R&B and soul records which were later remixed into pop songs.
 Cleo often wrote about personal experiences or issues she felt she needed to address.
 On the track "A Touch of Love", Cleo goes into her whistle register, hitting F#6.